nathangw/WiFiManager/README.md

 # WiFiManager

+In this fork I added encryption to the firmware upload feature to protect the code in production.

 Espressif ESPx WiFi Connection manager with fallback web configuration portal

 :warning: This Documentation is out of date, see notes below